We Are Not Alone (Breaking Benjamin album)

 We Are Not Alone is the second studio album by American rock band Breaking Benjamin.
 It was released on June 29, 2004.
 Three singles were released from the album, "So Cold", "Sooner or Later", and the full-band version of "Rain".
 The album's name is a reference to a James Hilton novel of the same name.
 We Are Not Alone sold 48,000 copies in its first week and was certified platinum by the RIAA on June 13, 2005.
-It was the first Breaking Benjamin album to receive a Parental Advisory label.
+Despite not being the first Breaking Benjamin album with explicit music, it was the first to receive a Parental Advisory label.